 - A biostatistical collaborator as part of your collaborative team who must attend at least one of the methods consultations; this is a requirement for all NIDUS II pilots.

 - Four-page NIH-type proposal (see instructions below).

 - Must focus on at least one NIDUS II priority area (see above).

-- The work funded by the grant should be conceived such that it leads to a large independent grant (e.g. NIH, AHRQ, PCORI, etc.).
+- Design the grant-funded work so that it leads to a large independent grant (e.g. NIH, AHRQ, PCORI, etc.).

 - Must meet criteria above plus additional criteria:

-- An interdisciplinary, cross-institutional, fully justified collaborative team must be involved.
+- An interdisciplinary, cross-institutional, fully justified collaborative team.
 Involve up to 5 investigators from multiple disciplines, across 2-3 institutions (maximum of 3 subcontracts).